This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Neglecting other nutrients and eating a large sum of protein can also put stress on your organs while they work to balance your body’s pH level (since animal foods can be acidic in nature) — plus proteins make your body remove more nitrogen waste products from your blood.

 Of course, eating a well-rounded diet that’s varied in terms of foods is important for optimal health.
-Just like you wouldn’t want to consume large amounts of sodium, you’ll find do not want to overcome any food, even high-protein foods.
+Just like you wouldn’t want to consume large amounts of sodium, you’ll find you do not want to overconsume any food, even high-protein foods.

-To sum it up, protein plays a big part in a healthy diet, but quality is key — plus you don’t want to simply load up on high-protein foods all day long without eating enough vegetables, fruit and healthy fats.
+To sum it up, protein plays a big part in a healthy diet, but quality is key on a high-protein diet — plus you don’t want to simply load up on high-protein foods all day long without eating enough vegetables, fruit and healthy fats.